A Guide to Virtual Sports

 With that change has come virtual sports – simulated events that allow you to wager without any real-world play required.
 These don’t replace other sports, but make for a fun, fast alternative instead.
 In this guide, we’ll look at the origins of virtual sports, how it differs from betting on real sports, and explore strategies to help boost your chances of a win.

 1 best new casinos where you can play Virtual Sports

 - Large welcome offer for casino and live casino

 - Excellent VIP scheme

 - Limited support opening hours

 The Beginnings of Virtual Sports

 Virtual sport has its roots in fantasy sports, which have been popular for decades.
 Virtual sports were first utilised in 1961, through a primitive version of fantasy baseball, and enabled two teams of players to compete.
 A random number generator (RNG) determined the games’ outcome, along with the statistics of all the baseball players involved, and even featured a detailed description of the games’ events as they unfolded.

 Since that time, virtual sports have become much more complex, and far more exciting to play.
 Even video games (like Football Manager) have provided fans with an in-depth level of control over their favourite teams, though there’s no wagering or prize involved.
-In the betting world, though, graphics and presentation are of an exceptional standard now, recreating football, horse racing, and other sports with remarkable accuracy.
+In the online casino world, though, graphics and presentation are of an exceptional standard now, recreating football, horse racing, and other sports with remarkable accuracy.
 Not only does this allow for a more accurate representation of the event in question, it also makes for a more immersive experience.